QuantEcon/lecture-source-py/source/rst/lucas_model.rst

 Our first observation is that prices depend on current information, and current information is really just the endowment process up until the current period

-In fact the endowment process is Markovian, so that the only relevant information is the current state :math:`y \in \mathbb R_+` (dropping the time subscript)
+In fact, the endowment process is Markovian, so that the only relevant information is the current state :math:`y \in \mathbb R_+` (dropping the time subscript)

 This leads us to guess an equilibrium where price is a function :math:`p` of :math:`y`